Powered By

 To go even faster, you can drop Bone Armor and Spreading Malediction to pick up Devour Devouring Aura and Fueled by Death.

-In groups, replace Ring of Royal Grandeur, Mantle of Channeling and Warzechian Armguards with Avarice Band, Inarius's Martyrdom and Nemesis Bracers.
+In groups, replace Briggs' Wrath and Guardian's Jeopardy with Avarice Band, Goldwrap and Nemesis Bracers.

-If you don't want to channel and keep up Funerary Pick, you can also run with Scythe of the Cycle to have a more consistent damage bonus.
-In that case replace Siphon Blood and Mantle of Channeling with Devour Devouring Aura and Krelm's Buff Belt.
+If you don't want to channel and keep up Funerary Pick, you can also run with Echoing Fury.
+In that case replace Siphon Blood with Devour Devouring Aura.

 Nova Solo Speeds